United States Aeronautical Reserve: First use of airplane by military in war is from the United States Aeronautical Reserve

 Although the U.S.A.R. had much bigger plans for many of their airplanes to be used by the U.S. military, the U.S. military did utilize at least one of their airplanes in a peacekeeping effort with two of the U.S.A.R. members, according to The Air-Scout's March 1911 issue:

 “On February 16 [1911], the General Staff of the United States Army accepted the service of Mr. Collier’s biplane offered by the U.S.A.R.
 On the same day, Major General Leonard Wood publicly announced that the craft would be ordered to the Mexican frontier.
-On the next day, for the first time in the history of man, an aeroplane was ordered to the scene of the battle, with instructions to patrol the Mexican border in order to preserve neutrality laws.
+On the next day, for the first time in the history of man, an airplane was ordered to the scene of the battle, with instructions to patrol the Mexican border in order to preserve neutrality laws.
 Lieutenant Foulios, a trained United States Army aviator officer, stationed at Fort Sam Houston near San Antonio, Texas, was commanded to report for service on board the airplane.
 Phillip O. Parmalee, one of the Wright aviators, a lieutenant of the U.S.A.R., native of Michigan, volunteered his services to the government through the reserves which were accepted.
 He was also commanded to proceed to Texas.”
 Photos of this were published in The Air-Scout.